 How Much Workers Comp Settlement Should You Receive?

-There’s really no standard amount when it comes to workers comp settlement.
+There’s really no standard amount when it comes to workers compensation settlements.
 There are a lot of factors that affect how much you’ll receive.
 This includes:

 - Your state.
 Workers’ comp laws and rates vary per state.
 Some states pay up to 80% in lost wages compensation while in others, you can only receive up to 60%.